Andy1966/scratchpad/multi_video_capture/qt_multicamera/README.md

   * https://wiki.qt.io/How_to_setup_Qt_and_openCV_on_Windows - Old but worked on OpenCV 4.1 on Windows 10.
   * https://github.com/opencv/opencv/issues/14286 - Solved the compilation error because of dependency.
   * https://forum.qt.io/topic/96460/opencv_highgui-seems-that-it-can-t-find-qt-libs/2 Cmake-GUI referenced wrong Qt
+  * Lastly I ran it and got no output in any windows in QtCreator.
+I found running command line it showed that Qt runtime libraries and then OpenCV libraries were not on the PATH environment variable when running.
+Strange no output so just added comments here in case anyone has same problem.